-We expect to issue contingent value rights, or each, a CVR and collectively, the CVRs, to our existing stockholders prior to the completion of the First Merger.
+We expect to issue contingent value rights, or each, a CVR and collectively, the CVRs, on July 31, 2017 to our existing stockholders as of July 27, 2017.
 One CVR will be issued for each share of our common stock outstanding as of the record date for such issuance.
 Each CVR will be a non-transferable right to potentially receive certain cash, equity or other consideration received by the combined company in the event the combined company receives any such consideration during the five-year period after consummation of the First Merger as a result of the achievement of certain clinical milestones, regulatory milestones, sales-based milestones and/or up-front payment milestones relating to our product candidate apatorsen, or the Milestones, upon the terms and subject to the conditions set forth in a contingent value rights agreement to be entered into between us, Achieve and an as of yet unidentified third party, as rights agent, or the CVR Agreement.
-The aggregate consideration to be distributed to the holders of the CVRs, if any, will be equal to 80% of the consideration received by the combined company as a result of the achievement of the Kilestones less certain agreed to offstest, as determined pursuant to the CVR Agreement.
-Under the CVR Agreement, for a period of six months beginning in February 2017, we will use certain defined efforts to entered into a agreement with a third party regarding the development and/or commercialization of apatorsen.
-At the expiration of this six-month period, if a third party has not entered into a consideration will be payable to the holders of CVRs.
+The aggregate consideration to be distributed to the holders of the CVRs, if any, will be equal to 80% of the consideration received by the combined company as a result of the achievement of the Kilestones to entered into agreement with a third party regarding the development and/or commercialization of apatorsen.
+At the expiration of this six-month period, if a third party has not entered into a term sheet for the development or commercialization of apatorsen, the combined company will no longer be contractually required to pursue an agreement regarding apatorsen and no consideration will be payable to the holders of CVRs.

-We also entered into a letter agreement with Achieve, whereby we would pay, on behalf of Achieve, for transactions costs associated with the merger.
-In the event that the Merger Agreement is terminated and as a result of such termination we are required to pay to Achieve one or more termination fees, the total amount of termination fees we would owe is reduced by the amount of the transaction costs we would have paid on behalf of Achieve.
-As of March 31, 2017, we have paid, on behalf of Achieve, a total of \$0.2 million in transaction costs associated with the merger.
+We also entered into a letter agreement with Achieve, whereby we would pay, on behalf of Achieve, for transaction and other costs associated with the merger.
+In the event that the Merger Agreement is terminated and as a result of such termination we are required to pay to Achieve one or more termination fees, the total amount of termination fees we would owe is reduced by the amount of the transaction and other costs we would have paid on behalf of Achieve.
+As of June 30, 2017, we have paid, on behalf of Achieve, a total of \$0.4 million in transaction and other costs associated with the merger.